oktayesenn/js-function-and-scope/readme.md

 ```

 > NOTE: Using an IIFE would prevent you from being able to access variables and
 > functions within it from the console.
-Therefore, for now, you should refrain
-> from using it.

 ---